zoho/ZohoSignSDK-iOS/README.md

 ## Manually

-If you prefer not to use any of the aforementioned dependency managers, you can integrate Alamofire into your project manually.
+If you prefer not to use any of the aforementioned dependency managers, you can integrate ZohoSignSDK into your project manually.

 ## Usage